Learn More

 Variable Definitions:

-Total Vehicle Collisions: The number of collisions involving a vehicle in an area
+Total Severe Vehicle Collisions: The number of vehicle collisions resulting in severe injury or death

 Source: